giantrocketship/grs-standards/sections/dev-setup.md

 - Development must be possible entirely inside containers
 - Source code should be bind-mounted so it can be edited from the host
 - The default `docker-compose up` should start a working dev environment
+- Use sqlite as the database unless otherwise noted.

 ---